Choonster/luaish/readme.md

 It depends on [winapi](https://github.com/stevedonovan/winapi), [LuaFileSystem](https://github.com/keplerproject/luafilesystem), [Penlight](https://github.com/stevedonovan/Penlight) and [lua-linenoise-windows](https://github.com/Choonster/lua-linenoise-windows).

+If you install via LuaRocks, you'll still need to install winapi manually (because it's not yet available as a rock).

 ## A better REPL for Lua

 luaish is based on [lua.lua](http://lua-users.org/wiki/LuaInterpreterInLua) which is a Lua interpreter front-end written in Lua by David Manura.